DawsonJay/data-core-system/reference/value_definitions.md

 ## Content Preservation Priorities

-### **Always Preserve Verbatim:**
+### **Always Preserve Verbatim (NO SUMMARIZATION):**
-- Complete design requirement explanations
+- Complete design requirement explanations and reasoning
-- Philosophy and approach discussions
+- Philosophy and approach discussions with full context
-- Detailed problem descriptions and reasoning
+- Detailed problem descriptions and step-by-step reasoning
-- Technical decision-making processes
+- Technical decision-making processes including alternatives considered
-- Code implementation explanations
+- Code implementation explanations with trade-off analysis
-- Challenge resolution narratives
+- Challenge resolution narratives including failed attempts
+- Design discussions and architecture conversations
+- Alternative analysis and rejection reasoning
+- Complete reasoning chains and thought processes
+- **System design philosophy discussions** - Complete understanding of why systems are built certain ways
+- **Process design principles** - How and why processes enforce rules vs. documenting them
+- **AI-first design philosophy** - Complete reasoning about natural AI behavior and enforced structure
+- **Continuous improvement strategies** - How systems are designed to be refined to perfection

 ### **Enhance with Context:**
-- Code snippets should include purpose and alternatives considered
+- Code snippets should include purpose, alternatives considered, and why chosen
-- Decisions should include the options that were rejected and why
+- Decisions should include all options explored, why rejected, and final choice rationale
-- Technical implementations should include the problems they solved
+- Technical implementations should include the problems they solved and trade-offs made

 ### **Extract for Analysis:**
-- Communication style patterns
+- Communication style patterns and authentic voice
 - Recurring themes and priorities
+- Professional growth and skill development patterns

+### **CRITICAL: Verbatim Preservation**
+- **Design discussions:** Capture every word of reasoning, alternatives, and trade-offs
+- **Problem-solving:** Preserve complete thought processes, not just outcomes
+- **Authentic voice:** Maintain your exact communication style and reasoning patterns
+- **Portfolio value:** These verbatim insights are gold for professional development
 - Evolution of thinking over time
 - Technical skill development progression